manifold-systems/manifold/docs/manifold-templates.md

 # ManTL (Manifold Template Language)

-ManTL is a lightweight & **type-safe** template engine directly integrated with the Java compiler using [Manifold](http://manifold.systems/).
+ManTL is a lightweight & *type-safe* template engine directly integrated with the Java compiler using [Manifold](http://manifold.systems/).
-It is modeled loosely on Java Server Pages (JSP), but is divorced from the Servlet API and thus can be used in any application environment.

-ManTL supports the full Java language, type-safe arguments to templates, type-safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.
+It supports the full Java language, type-safe arguments to templates, type-safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.

 ManTL files have the suffix `mtl`, often optionally preceded by the language that the template is targeting e.g., `index.html.mtl`.

-Unlike other template engines ManTL templates compile directly in your build as if Java source files.
-Therefore your Java source code can reference and use your template files by name directly as Java classes.
-This level of type-safety ensures both integrity and high performance.
+What sets ManTL apart?
+Templates compile directly in your build as if Java source files _without a code generation build step_, therefore your Java source code can reference and use your template files by name directly as Java classes.
+This level of type-safety ensures both integrity and high performance, both at runtime and compile-time.
 It also enables tooling like the [Manifold IntelliJ plugin](https://plugins.jetbrains.com/plugin/10057-manifold) to provide deterministic code completion, usage searching, and refactoring.
-Additionally Manifold support in IntelliJ provides incremental compilation and hot swap debugging -- make incremental template changes and see them live on a running server.
+Additionally Manifold professional quality support in IntelliJ provides incremental compilation and hot swap debugging -- make incremental template changes and see them live on your running server.